Thank you for your interest in my work! Here are a few FAQs and guidelines regarding how I handle commissions:

 More complex projects may take more time, but we’ll discuss that in the planning stages.
 Does it take that long to make gear?
 Not typically.
 However, I ask that time to allow for other gear, shipment of materials, life, etc.

 I’m not trying to be rude here.
 Shipment of materials can take 8-10 days, which means that there’s not much to report in the early stages.
+With COVID-19, shipping from different suppliers can vary and I’m at their will.

 I try to keep up and respond to messages in a timely fashion, but more time spent answering e-mails is less time creating.
 I promise, you will get photos before receiving the final product!